hernantz/blog/content/improvement-marathon.md

 I quitted my job.
 Got some money to spare (very little though).
 And lots of time.
 In the following moths (starting today), I'm planning spending them both on:

-1. Pet projects (some with millonaire aspirations)
+1. Pet projects (some with millionaire aspirations)
 2. On demand learning
 3. Reading
 4. Exercising